 You've gathered and imported a list of contacts and have most likely also collected valuable information about those contacts in the form of profile fields.
 Profile fields contain information about the contact such as first name, last name, state, etc. You can use this information to your advantage by creating personalized content.

-Personalized content, such as a greeting at the beginning of an email, addressed specifically to you, can catch the reader's attention.
-You can customize content using profile fields using the personalization control panel.
+Personalized content, such as a greeting at the beginning of an email, addressed specifically to them, can catch the reader's attention.
+You can customize content using profile fields using the personalization control panel or in Listrak Composer.
 Using a simple first name in the subject line can drive higher open rates.
 When done correctly, a first name in a subject line or email can work perfectly for loyalty emails, thank you emails, or special VIP email invites.

 The personalization control panel contains the individual profile fields fields that you've created under Contacts > Profile Fields.
-For example, you can send a message using the contact's first name if the first name field is set up and listed in the customer's profile.
+Only profile fields created on the specific list will appear in the Control Panel.

 USING DEFAULT VALUES FOR MISSING PROFILE DATA